sirikon/ourcraft/README.md

 ourcraft configure
 ```

-The wizard will ask your for each possible setting, showing between parentheses
+The wizard will ask you for each possible setting, showing between parentheses
 the default value.

 Once the wizard finishes, there's a new file inside `coolserver` called